-First Aid Examiner: experienced First Aid Instructor; successful completion of the Examiner course; and successfully apprenticed with an experienced Examiner or Examiner Mentor on one Standard First Aid exam.
+First Aid Examiner: Experienced First Aid Instructor; successful completion of the Examiner course; and successfully apprenticed with an Examiner Mentor on one Standard First Aid exam.

-National Lifeguard Examiner: experienced National Lifeguard Instructor, successful completion of the Examiner course, and successfully apprenticed with an experienced Examiner or Examiner Mentor on one National Lifeguard exam.
+National Lifeguard Examiner: Experienced National Lifeguard Instructor, successful completion of the Examiner course, and successfully apprenticed with an Examiner Mentor on one National Lifeguard exam.

-Who certifies: Lifesaving Society.
+Who certifies: Examiner Mentors certify examiner candidates.